TheDiveO/kdenlive-breeze-icons/README.md

 # References

+It took me quite some time to figure out the whole CSS styled icons stuff in its details, because the information is mostly scattered around different blog posts.
+As usual, the final say has the source code, so I've included the interesting module below in my references.
+This way, others don't need to duplicate my search efforts.
+Enjoy!

 * [Theme details: Using system colors](https://techbase.kde.org/Development/Tutorials/Plasma4/ThemeDetails#Using_system_colors) &ndash; probably the most important document with respect to theming Breeze (and other) icon sets; in particular, this document lists the available CSS classes that KF5 supports for themed icons, yet it is incomplete.
 With the help of [kiconloader.cpp](https://github.com/KDE/kiconthemes/blob/master/src/kiconloader.cpp) (see `STYLESHEET_TEMPLATE`) we can construct a complete list of these six classes:
   * ![ColorScheme-Text](https://img.shields.io/badge/class-ColorScheme--Text-4d4d4d.svg) `ColorScheme-Text` (#4d4d4d) &ndash; probably the most useful of all theming classes: use for painting all normal icon elements.
   * ![ColorScheme-Highlight](https://img.shields.io/badge/class-ColorScheme--Highlight-3daee9.svg) `ColorScheme-Highlight` (#3daee9) &ndash; highlight (contrast) color.